nanosoftonline/flutter-mvvm/README.md

 ```

-To make the Service testable we need to create a wrapper for Dio that allows for dependency injection into the service.
+To make the Service testable and not to let it be dependent on any technical implementation, we need to create a wrapper for Dio that allows for dependency injection into the service.
-We can define an interface for the wrapper and provide an implementation that wraps Dio.
+To always do this we need to define an interface for the wrapper and provide an implementation that wraps Dio.
 This approach enables us to easily mock the wrapper for testing purposes:

 First, define the wrapper interface: